Chymyst/chymyst-core/docs/chymyst01.md

 The chemical machine is implemented by the runtime engine of `Chymyst`.
 Rather than merely watch as reactions happen, we are going to use the chemical machine for running actual concurrent programs.

-To this end, `Chymyst` introduces three features:
+To this end, we add three features to the chemical machine:

 1. Each molecule in the soup is now required to _carry a value_.
 Molecule values are strongly typed: a molecule of a given sort (such as `a` or `b`) can only carry values of some fixed type (such as `Boolean` or `String`).